lamcy417/spring-batch-5.0.0-migrate-wiki/Spring-Batch-5.0-Migration-Guide.md

 ## JSR-352 implementation removal

 Due to a lack of adoption, the implementation of the JSR-352 has been discontinued in this release.

+## Gemfire support removal

+Based on the [decision to discontinue](https://github.com/spring-projects/spring-data-geode#notice ) the support of Spring Data for Apache Geode, the support for Geode in Spring Batch was removed.
+The code was moved to the [spring-batch-extensions](https://github.com/spring-projects/spring-batch-extensions) repository as a community-driven effort.